 Tenants Information & FAQs

-When tenancies come to an end, sometimes there is disagreement over how the deposit is used.
-If your deposit is protected with TDS you can refer the dispute to us and an impartial adjudicator will decide how the deposit is divided.
+If there is a disagreement over the return of the deposit and it is protected with TDS you can refer the dispute to us to be resolved by an impartial adjudicator.

 Here you will find the answers to some of our most Frequently Asked Questions about how the scheme works; click on one of the FAQ tabs on the left to read more.

 Is my deposit protected by the Tenancy Deposit Scheme?